 VPNhub isn’t likely to be the fastest VPN service in the world straight out of the box.
 This is a new VPN network, and it takes time to create a global architecture of servers.

-So far, 826 servers have been announced, in locations as diverse as Singapore, the United Kingdom, Sweden, and Germany.
-That’s a good start, and compares well with more mature VPNs.
+So far, 1000+ servers in 60+ have been announced, in locations as diverse as Singapore, the United Kingdom, South Africa, and Brazil.
+That’s a good start and compares well with more mature VPNs.
 But here’s the kicker: the free to download version of VPNhub can only log onto a single server.
 To access the full portfolio, you’ll have to upgrade to Premium, at a price.
 That’s not entirely unusual in the world of VPNs, but in performance terms, it’s a big step up from free to paid services.

 Our tests for the VPNhub review have found that users can expect decent, but not stellar speeds, whether they are using VPNhub for torrenting or streaming videos.
 However, the slick user interface partially compensates for slightly slower speeds – at least in our experience.